tent/tent.io/content/docs/index.md

 ### Servers

-Tent **servers** are the protocol core.
-They represent the users and maintain their data and relationships.
+Every Tent entity needs a Tent **server**.
+Entites communicate through their Tent servers.
+A server can support one or many entities and maintains the data and relationships of those entities.
 Servers also handle these responsibilities:

 - Persisting data
 - Notifying other servers about new data